 What State Motor Vehicle Departments Are Doing About Elder Drivers

 As mentioned earlier, some states require physicians to report a driver with a medical condition that may make motor vehicle operation unsafe.
 Arizona does not have such a law, but doctors who make this report in good faith are indemnified from civil or criminal liability.

 Only six states require physicians to report a driver with a cognitive impairment (California, Delaware, Nevada, New Jersey, Oregon, Pennsylvania).
 However, 40 percent of states require a shorter license renewal period for drivers older than 65.

 In Arizona, drivers who are 65 or older must renew their license every five years instead of every 12 years, and they must also take a vision test.
 If a doctor has submitted a report to the Arizona DMV regarding a possible medical impairment of a driver, that driver must take a written test, and may also be subjected to a road assessment to determine competence.

 Any driver in Arizona who has had a seizure within the past three months must discontinue driving, report their medical event to the motor vehicle department, and obtain medical clearance before resuming driving.
 Common license restrictions in Arizona include:

 With these protocols, state motor vehicle departments are trying to keep elder drivers – and those who share the road with them – safer.

 Get An Experienced Advocate

 Accidents involving elder drivers are still a problem that can’t be completely solved.
 If you have suffered injuries in an accident caused by an older driver, it is important that you contact an experienced law firm to protect your rights and to help obtain fair compensation.
-Please contact Miller Weber Kory LLP today at 602-648-4045 for a free legal consultation.
+Please contact Miller Kory Rowe LLP today at 602-648-4045 for a free legal consultation.